hizneway/atat/deploy/README.md

 After you have updated the `acme-challenges.yml` file, you need to apply the updated ConfigMap using the kubectl commands discussed in the "Applying K8s Configuration" section above.

-You will need to ensure that the following environmental variables are set before applying the updated ConfiMap:
+In addition to the the environmental variables listed in the [Applying K8s configuration](#applying-k8s-configuration) section above, you'll also need to set the following additional variables before applying the updated ConfiMap:

-- CONTAINER_IMAGE
-- PORT_PREFIX
-- MAIN_DOMAIN
-- AUTH_DOMAIN
 - VMSS_CLIENT_ID
 - KV_NAME
-- TENANT_ID
-- KV_MI_ID
-- KV_MI_CLIENT_ID

 Pay careful attention to ensure that the container image value is to to date.
 As a reminder, the container images can be listed with: